catmaid/CATMAID/sphinx-doc/source/parallel-nblast.rst

   INFO 2022-03-30 11:32:59,517 Storing 912 non-zero and non-self scores (out of 365175)
   INFO 2022-03-30 11:32:59,566 Stored non-zero results

-The whole computation takes now only two minutes.
+The whole computation takes now only two minutes now.

 Optimization: precompute possible target options for each task
 --------------------------------------------------------------